Sepsis and Meningitis

 Meningitis due to an infection can cause a serious condition called sepsis.
 Sometimes called blood poisoning, sepsis is the body's often deadly response to infection or injury.
 Sepsis kills and disables millions and requires early suspicion and rapid treatment for survival.

 Sepsis and septic shock can result from an infection anywhere in the body, such as pneumonia and urinary tract infections, and viral infections like the flu.
 Worldwide, one-third of people who develop sepsis die.
-Many who do survive are left with life-changing effects, such as post-traumatic stress disorder (PTSD), chronic pain, organ dysfunction and/or amputations, to name a few.
+Many who do survive are left with life-changing effects, such as post-traumatic stress disorder (PTSD), chronic pain and fatigue, and organ dysfunction (don’t work properly) and/or amputations.

 What is Meningitis?